Testing News Posts

 Automation via modern software technology is turning the financial aid process on its head.
 When steps can be automated, the burden of labor is lifted from staff so they can focus on other tasks.
 The process is faster, more fluid, and infinitely more efficient.
 Students and parents are empowered with sequential to-do lists, keeping them informed and organized.

 Once the financial aid application is received by the institution, it is automatically uploaded into the ERP system and automatically verified for incomplete or erroneous information.
-The software notifies the institution if the application is complete and the student if there is something missing – within 24-hours of submission.
+The software notifies the institution if the application is complete, and the student if there is something missing – within 24-hours of submission.
 Links to tutorials guide them on how to fix their problems themselves and complete their applications as needed.

 When students have real-time access to the status of their application, they can enroll in courses with confidence, choosing only the courses they know will qualify for aid – or at least understand how their choice will impact their budget and graduation goals.
 Automation and access also give students the ability to map out their coursework semester-by-semester, seeing which course options would get them to their graduation goals the fastest.
 By taking only the eligible courses in the order they should be taken, students are more likely to stick to their plan and graduate on time and within budget.